 ● To promote the use of interventions that are least intrusive and most effective.

 Curriculum initiatives to raise awareness:

 ● During PSHCE students are taught to be assertive, considerate and confident.
-Work is also done to raise awareness of bullying issues.
+Work is also done to raise awareness of bullying and safeguarding issues.

 ● Literature, Drama, visitors and assemblies are just four examples of places in the curriculum where